KeithSloan/GDML/README.md

   * Copies are implemented as App::Links i.e. Link to Volume being copied.
   * Copies of Volumes require function only available since FreeCAD 0.19

-There was a regression in FreeCAD 0.19 that affected the above changes, so you need to update to a later version of FreeCAD 0.19.
-You are therefore advised to update to at least FreeCAD 0.19 - 22665.

-For latest versions of FreeCAD 0.19 see the Assets section of https://github.com/FreeCAD/FreeCAD/releases

 ## **** New experimental export for GEMC ****

 ## **** Wiki Under Construction ****